davidhund/shouldiprefix/README.md

 This is simply(!) an attempt to have a handy list of CSS features and their prefixes, if any.

 It is a WIP, not complete, will contain errors blah blah

+## Autoprefixer

+While having a reference page such as this project provides is neat, parsing your CSS and *automagically* inserting the proper prefixes is **awesome**.

+[Autoprefixer](https://github.com/postcss/autoprefixer) does exactly this: it parses CSS and adds vendor prefixes to CSS rules using values from [Can I Use](http://caniuse.com/).

+Seriously: look into using [@autoprefixer](https://twitter.com/autoprefixer).
+It works with plain CSS, Sass, Less, you name it.
+You can even try out [a live demo](http://simevidas.jsbin.com/gufoko/quiet)